Myoldmopar/ep-transition/README.rst

 Documentation is hosted on
 `ReadTheDocs <http://energyplus-python-transition.readthedocs.org/en/latest/>`__.
-The docs are completely bare right now.
+Documentation includes installation and usage tips, as well as a full documentation of the code base.
 To build the documentation, enter the docs/ subdirectory and execute ``make html``; then open ``/docs/_build/html/index.html`` to see the documentation.

 Testing |image1|